xabra/rust_language_reference/Rust Cheatsheet.md

 let a = rect1.area(); // Call the method with dot notation.  &self is passed imlicitly
 ```

+## Associated Functions

+_Associated Functions_ are functions defined on the _type_ generally, and not related to an instance.
 Associated functions are often used for constructors or helper functions.
 They are called with the namespace operator `my_struct::function()`